Retr0A/Retr0A/README.md

 - 📫 How to reach me: alexxretr0a@gmail.com
 - ⚡ Fun fact: There is no fun fact.

-- I`m working currently on SurBox with my friend.
+- I`m working currently on SurBox with my friend too.